Here we run through a few best-practices when building an enterprise architecture roadmap, and provide a structure to set your course.

 The long game

-The most effective roadmapping involves thinking about the long game.
+The most effective enterprise architecture roadmap involves thinking about the long game.
 It’s not just setting strategy and budget for next year.
 By considering the forks in the road well in advance, a business will have time to choose the optimal route.

-Also, don’t underestimate the importance of investing time in building an accurate snapshot of your current state.
+Also, don’t underestimate the importance of understanding your current state.
 Tempting as it may be to simply picture your ideal ‘green field’ or ‘blue sky’ state and start working towards it, this rarely works.

 To put it more succinctly: to get where you’re going you have to know where you’ve been.